13 Types of Whisks Perfectly Crafted With Your Dish in Mind

 The flat profile of these kitchen whisk types ensure the bakers do not over-knead the dough.
 The wires are tough enough to cut in through thick dough and blend in ingredients with the rest of the mixture.
 This whisk is used to blend dough to make pastries, bread, etc.

 The dough whisk is ideal for sticky and thick batters, and it makes it easier to mix in chocolate chips or any other add-ins to the cookie dough.
-The dough whisk is suitable for making muffins, brownies, pancakes, waffles, scones, no-knead bread, etc.
+The dough whisk is suitable for making all types of brownies, muffins, pancakes, waffles, scones, no-knead bread, etc.

 Coil whisk, also referred to as spring whisk, galaxy whisk, and sauce whisk, is not typical in the home kitchen, but it serves a unique purpose.
 It has small springy wires attached to the handle with a flat bottom, which can be pumped up and down and side to side.